 CT or CAT scan

 Surgery is the usual treatment to remove the tumor from the affected bone.
-Surgery is often combined with other cancer therapies, such as radiation therapy and chemotherapy, to treat bone cancer.
+Surgery is often combined with other cancer therapies, such as radiation therapy and chemotherapy.